sundarmd/sundarmd/README.md

 - currently working on my Master Thesis :- Generative Data Visualization through Large Language Models.

-- employed with the Bosch Group in Munich, Germany

 - if you would like to talk about ai/ml/statistics - you know how to reach me